jordanb-next/ux-heuristic-eval/README.md

 # UX Heuristic Eval App

 ## Overview
-The UX Heuristic Eval App is an expert-level UI design reviewer tool.
+AI-Powered The UX Heuristic Eval App is an expert-level UI design reviewer tool.
 It performs automated audits of static UI screenshots by evaluating them against a rigorous 12-point heuristic rubric.
 The app provides quantitative scoring, qualitative critiques using the Sadler Method, and precise visual localization of identified issues.

 ## Key Features
 * Screenshot Analysis: Upload any UI screenshot (PNG/JPG) for immediate expert evaluation.